Donny-Hikari/gosleep-mode/README.md

 # Introduction
+(This is a script to help you go to sleep soundly, oh wait, no, that's not true.)

-This is a script to shutdown the computer after a current time, and prevent the computer go suspended or turnning off the power automatically.
+This is a script to shutdown the computer after a current time, and prevent the computer from going suspended or turnning off the power automatically.

 # Install
 Put the script in somewhere handy so that you can start it easily~